jonathjd/jonathjd.github.io/_posts/2024-03-21-parsing-fastq.md

 **File Parsing 🎉**

-Obviously this isn't revolutionary or very flashy, but it hits on many of the basics and some due to the large file type we will parse, which is a Fastq file.
+Obviously this isn't revolutionary or very flashy, but it hits on many of the basics and then some due to the large file type we will parse, which is a Fastq file.

 ## What is a Fastq file?